Future IoT ecosystems demand secure, privacy-aware multi-domain operation (MDO) across heterogeneous networks and stakeholders.

-Area 1: Constrained Device Networks
+Area 1: Constrained Networks

 For more details check out the SecureWSN project page and click here.